-Make sure your child is aware of any upcoming events, assemblies, etc. This will give them a feeling of security, knowing what’s going on in the environment they’re about to be plunked into.
+Make sure your child is aware of any upcoming events, assemblies, etc. while transitioning to middle school.
+This will give them a feeling of security, knowing what’s going on in the environment they’re about to be plunked into.

 2. You should also make sure your child understands and accepts the major changes they’re going to have to undertake.

 Is your child aware that middle school has (dun dun dun!) no recess?
 They’re also probably used to having their own personal desk to place their things, but does your child know how to use a locker?
 Make sure that your child is aware of, and ready for, these changes!

 3. Try and get your hands on a copy of the school’s handbook, and read through the school’s policies and procedures with your child.